 It further facilitates onboarding by allowing account creation with a social login or a social account recovery, improving the customer journey, especially for people with less experience.
-Implementing account abstraction also allows for further flexibility which wasn’t available before.
-It makes smart contract accounts a lot more compatible with other protocols and dApps too.
+Implementing account abstraction also allows for further flexibility, which wasn’t available before.
+It also makes smart contract accounts a lot more compatible with other protocols and dApps.

 Benefits of smart contract accounts/smart contract wallets

-Smart contract wallets already utilize account abstraction and can take advantage of all of its benefits.
+Smart contract wallets already utilize account abstraction and can take advantage of its benefits.
 Here are some of those benefits explained:

-- You can create an account without the need of a seed phrase and you can recover accounts (e.g. with the email address).
-For example, you can sign up for Ambire Wallet simply using an email address and password.
-You can also use another Web3 or hardware wallet for increased security but it is not mandatory.
+- You can create an account without a seed phrase and recover accounts (e.g., with the email address).
+For example, you can simply sign up for Ambire Wallet using an email address and password.
+You can also use another Web3 or hardware wallet for increased security, but it is not mandatory.

 - You are able to batch transactions.
-Generally, on Ethereum you cannot perform an action (or complete a transaction) if you have a pending one, and you would need to pay a fee for each transaction.
-Transaction batching means you can perform multiple transactions (or actions) simultaneously and save on gas fees too.
-In Ambire Wallet for example, you can transfer funds to another account or wallet, approve a swap and perform the actual swap all at the same time and pay gas once instead of 3 times.
+Generally, on Ethereum, you cannot perform an action (or complete a transaction) if you have a pending one, and you would need to pay a fee for each transaction.
+Transaction batching means you can perform multiple transactions (or actions) simultaneously and save on gas fees.
+In Ambire Wallet, for example, you can transfer funds to another account or wallet, approve a swap, perform the actual swap simultaneously, and pay gas once instead of 3 times.

-- Session keys are possible - this means that you do not have to sign in every time for a certain period.
-This can improve the experience of gaming for example.
+- Session keys are possible - you do not have to sign in every time for a certain period.
+This can improve the experience of gaming, for example.

-- Smart contract wallets allow for you to add or remove signers.
+- Smart contract wallets allow you to add or remove signers.
 This allows a lot more granular control over the security of a wallet than an EOA wallet.
-For example, you can create an account with username and password with Ambire but you can add a hardware wallet as a signer to confirm transactions to increase the security of your account.
-You would still be able to log in simply using your email address but you would need your hardware wallet to perform any actions within the wallet.
+For example, you can create an account with a username and password with Ambire, but you can add a hardware wallet as a signer to confirm transactions to increase the security of your account.
+You could still log in simply using your email address, but you would need your hardware wallet to perform any actions within the wallet.

 - Further benefits include the ability to time delay transactions, to create custom rules (for example, set a spending limit), etc.

-However great smart contract accounts are, more improvements are still needed to make them first-class citizens.
+However great smart contract accounts are, more improvements are needed to make them first-class citizens.

-For example, right now such wallets need an extra helper (relayer service) to enable the benefits above.
-EIP-4337 e.g. eliminates the need of this relayer service, making SCA transactions native to the blockchain.
-This Ethereum Improvement Proposal (EIP), authored by Vitalik Buterin and Yoav Weiss amongst others, is important because it is the first account abstraction proposal which doesn’t require core protocol changes but rather takes out the transaction validation out of the protocol itself and moves it to the smart contract level.
+For example, such wallets need an extra helper (relayer service) to enable the benefits above.
+EIP-4337, e.g., eliminates the need for this relayer service, making SCA transactions native to the blockchain.
+This Ethereum Improvement Proposal (EIP), authored by Vitalik Buterin and Yoav Weiss, amongst others, is important because it is the first account abstraction proposal that doesn’t require core protocol changes but rather takes out the transaction validation out of the protocol itself and moves it to the smart contract level.

-Here we would like to note that you don’t necessarily need EIP-4337 in order to implement account abstraction or reap its benefits.
-Smart contract wallets for example already have all of the Account Abstraction benefits available.
+We would like to note that you don’t necessarily need EIP-4337 to implement account abstraction or reap its benefits.
+Smart contract wallets, for example, already have all of the Account Abstraction benefits available.

-EIP-4337 is already integrated in Ambire Wallet too.
+EIP-4337 is already integrated into Ambire Wallet, too.

 Don't use Ambire Wallet yet?